 All stinkhorns have a bad odor.
 In the case of Ravenel’s stinkhorn, the odor comes from the spore slime that covers the cap.

 This mushroom is a decomposer and can often be found growing on wood chips and tree stumps.
 And guess what?
-That’s exactly the kind of habitat where this group of stinkhorns were spotted!
-Don’t you love nature?
+That’s exactly where I found this group of stinkhorns!
+Don’t you just love nature, even the squirrely stuff?